-It is a comprehensive program that has many benefits such as improving adherence to other treatments, decreasing frequency and severity of your symptoms (including breathlessness) and helping you to manage your condition more effectively.
+It is a comprehensive programme that has many benefits such as improving adherence to other treatments, decreasing frequency and severity of your symptoms (including breathlessness) and helping you to manage your condition more effectively.
 It will improve your mood and motivation and decrease your dependency on others around you by increasing your participation and independence through exercise and other self management strategies.

 Pulmonary Rehabilitation is now medically considered "The Treatment of Choice" when it comes to chronic obstructive lung disease (particularly COPD) and is beneficial to many other chronic lung diseases as well.
-Pulmonary Rehabilitation is medically recognised as the best practice (for COPD patients) with benefits that outweigh treatment with medication alone.
-It involves a wide team of specialists such as physiotherapists, dietitians, social workers, community support workers, psychologists, as well as many others, including your GP.

 What does Pulmonary Rehabilitation include?

-As a patient you might feel that walking 100 yards on a flat level with stops to catch your breath means that the idea of attending an exercise based programme is impossible.
+As a patient you might feel that walking 100 metres on a flat level with stops to catch your breath means that the idea of attending an exercise based programme is impossible.
 The benefits recorded in the scientific literature show the benefits listed below can be achieved even in the most severe COPD patients.
 The programme is individually adapted to your specific needs to help you achieve some of these benefits.

 The programme will include the following to maximise the benefits to each patient: